About the Wolf Foundation

 ?>

-The Wolf Foundation initiates educational activities to strengthen scientific and artistic excellence, exposing educators and the public to the forefront of sciences as well as arts.
+In addition to the Wolf Prize, the Wolf Foundation promotes leading young scientists, artists, and students for their outstanding achievements.
+The Foundation also initiates educational activities to strengthen scientific and artistic excellence, exposing educators and the public to the forefront of these fields.

 Ricardo Wolf